git-moss/DrivenByMossWiki/Native-Instruments-Maschine-Mikro-Mk3.md

 * **Volume** - Enables volume/pan/Sends mode.
 Press again to toggle between volume, pan and send modes.
 The encoder changes the volume/pan/sends of the selected track.
 Press the encoder to set the parameter to its default value.
 * **Swing** - Enables position mode.
 The encoder changes the position of the play cursor in the arranger.
 Press the encoder to toggle between fast and slow movement.
 * **Tempo** - Enables tempo mode.
 Press again to toggle between fine tune and normal change.
 The encoder changes the tempo of the song.
-Press the encoder multiple times for tap tempo.
+Press the encoder multiple times to tap the tempo.
 * **Plug-In** - Enables device mode.
 The encoder changes the value of a device parameter.
 Press the encoder to reset the parameter to its default value.
 * **Sampling** - Toggle the window (if any) of the selected device (if any).